TIFF Lightbox: Podium

 As the new headquarters for the Toronto International Film Festival, it contains five cinemas of various sizes, a three-storey public atrium, two galleries, three learning studios, a centre for students and scholars, a bistro, a restaurant, a lounge, a gift shop, and a rooftop terrace.
 The five-screen cinema complex also includes a film reference library, galleries and workshops.

 The theatres present specially curated programming, as well as some new releases.
 Some of the films presented tie-in with exhibitions and retrospectives of actors or filmmakers.
 The extensive reference library and archives of film, which are open to the public, include publications and archival movies, as well as research and study space.
 The podium has been used by the Toronto International Film Festival since 2010.
-Other events staged at the Lightbox include the Inside Out Film and Video Festival and the imagineNATIVE Film + Media Arts Festival.
+Other events staged at the Lightbox include the Inside Out Film and Video Festival, TIFF Next Wave and the imagineNATIVE Film + Media Arts Festival.

 Since 2010, TIFF Lightbox has been the festival's home, marking its permanent move from Yorkville to King West.
 Future plans include a "Cinema Tower" on the block's north side, which will contain five additional theatres.
 The area also includes other prominent venues for the festival, such as Roy Thomson Hall and the Scotiabank Theatre.

 The complex opened officially on September 12, 2010, with a block party.
 Bruce McDonald's Trigger was the first film screened at the theatre.